This is the multi-page printable view of this section. Click here to print.

 • Pod PID limit: podPidsLimit

-To perform advanced settings for the node pool, follow the steps below.
+To configure advanced settings for the node pool, follow these steps.

-2. Click the Cluster menu on the Service Home page.
-You will be taken to the Cluster List page.
+2. On the Service Home page, click the Cluster menu.
+2. Navigate to the Cluster List page.

-3. Cluster List page, select the cluster you want to configure node pool advanced settings.
-Navigate to the Cluster Details page.
+3. On the Cluster List page, select the cluster for which you want to configure advanced node pool settings.
+3. Navigate to the Cluster Details page.

-4. On the Cluster Details page, select the Node Pool tab, then click Create Node Pool.
-You will be taken to the Create Node Pool page.
+4. Cluster Details page, after selecting the Node Pool tab, click Create Node Pool.
+4. Go to the Create Node Pool page.

 5. On the Node Pool Creation page, select Advanced Settings to Enable.